Sunan Kalijaga: Life

-Sunan Kalijaga was a close friend of Sunan Gunungjati, and is said to have lived to the age of one hundred.
+Sunan Kalijaga was a close friend of Sunan Gunungjati and is said to have lived to the age of 100.
 He witnessed the downfall of Majapahit, the kingdoms of Demak, Cirebon, Banten, and Pajang in 1546.

 Among his missionary activities (dawah), he built two mosques, Masjid Agung Cirebon and Masjid Agung Demak.
 His main mentor was Sunan Bonang, another of the Wali Sanga.
-Kalijaga's beliefs and teaching are more sufistic than salaf, applying arts and culture as medium for his dawah.
-He was also tolerant to local tradition.
+Kalijaga's beliefs and teaching are more sufistic than salaf, applying arts and culture as a medium for his dawah.
+He was also tolerant of local tradition.
 His exegesis from the Quranic perspective led him to believe that people will keep away from dakwah if their personality is questioned.
-In this premise one should consider a step by step approach to his people by the principle of following yet influencing.
-To him, if Islam is truly or fully understood, then people will gradually give up their old habits.
+In this premise, one should consider a step-by-step approach to his people by the principle of following yet influencing.
+To him, if Islam was truly or fully understood, then people would gradually give up their old habits that contravened Islamic teachings.

-This method can be seen in Indonesian artworks, particularly in carvings, shadow puppets (wayang kulit), gamelan (javanese traditional musical performance), and singing.
-From this idea he popularized Baju Takwa (a traditional dress custom for Indonesian Moslem), Sekaten (a festivity), and Grebeg Maulud, amongst others.
+This method can be seen in Indonesian artworks, particularly in carvings, shadow puppets (wayang kulit), gamelan (Javanese traditional musical performance), and singing.
+From this idea, he popularized Baju Takwa (a traditional dress custom for Indonesian Moslem), Sekaten (a festivity), and Grebeg Maulud, amongst others.

 Sunan Kalijaga was buried in Kadilangu southeast of Demak.

-Babad Tanah Jawi ("History of the land of Java")
+Babad Tanah Jawi

-In the Babad Tanah Jawi, a chronicle of large Javanese manuscripts, there are no formal signs of Sunan Kalijaga's conversion to Islam so it is not clear if Kalijaga is already Muslim at the time of his "conversion".
+In the Babad Tanah Jawi, a chronicle of large Javanese manuscripts, there are no formal signs of Sunan Kalijaga's conversion to Islam so it is not clear if Kalijaga was already Muslim at the time of his "conversion".
 In this legend, he is said to be the son of Tumenggung Wilatikta, and in the service of the Majapahit empire, and Kalijaga whose religion is unspecified but has the Arabic name "Said".
 Following gambling losses, Said resorts to highway robbery on the north coast of Java.
 Sunan Bonang one day passes and is pulled up by Said.
 Sunan Bonang suggests it would be better for Said to rob a person who will later pass dressed in blue with a red hibiscus behind his ear.
-Three days later, this person passes, and is Bonang in disguise.
+Three days later, this person passes and is Bonang in disguise.
 Said attacks, but Bonang turns himself into four persons, traumatising Said such that he becomes an ascetic.
-He takes the name "Kalijaga", becomes a wali and marries the sister of Sunan Giri.
+He takes the name "Kalijaga", becomes a wali, and marries the sister of Sunan Giri.

+Legacy

+Kalijaga has been remembered as a quintessential example of the perceived flexibility of Indonesian Muslims, with anthropologist Clifford Geertz stating that he was seen as "malleable, tentative, syncretistic, and, most significantly of all, multivoiced".